garghardik03/Plantify/README.md

 - Documentation: Users can access documentation or user guides for additional information on how to use the software effectively.
 - About Us: This page provides information about the software, its development team, and any other relevant details.

+## Installation
+To run the backend, please follow the below steps: Install pipenv using pip install pipenv.
+Then in the folder, run the following commands:

+pipenv install
+pipenv run python initial-nlp-libraries.py
+This would install the libraries required with NLTK to the nltk_data directory.

+Now run the following commands:

+pipenv run python -m app
+The server should now be up and running on localhost:5100.

 ## Usage
 1. Register a new account by navigating to the signup page and providing the required information.